 Hong Kong, meaning Fragrant Harbor, is also known as Asia’s World City and it truly matches up to that tag.
-It was officially decreed as a Special Administrative Region on July 1, 1997 under the rule of “One Country, Two Systems”.
+It was officially decreed as a Special Administrative Region on July 1, 1997, under the rule of “One Country, Two Systems”.
 This has allowed it to hold autonomy letting it to have its own capitalist system, free trade and freedom of speech.

 Hong Kong has a bit of everything and then some.
 This place has many facets all coexisting in harmony with each other.
 The modernization has had no impact on the cultural side of it and that reflects in the architecture, culture and the people of Hong Kong.
 The people here are very rooted in their culture and are quite spiritual.
 The architectural style ranges from the skyscrapers on one side, and the old buildings and heritage sites on the other.

 It is home to a lot of attractions – from natural reserves and parks; from museums to temples; from colonial architecture to modern skyline; from upscale restaurants to the street side food stalls, from the enormous and glorious shopping malls to the street markets; etc. And if you are feeling adventurous, even then Hong Kong is sure not to disappoint you.
 The art and the culture of Hong Kong are preserved well, utmost care has been taken to preserve and maintain its heritage.
-That’s why, a lot of buildings and structures has been declared as monuments.
+That’s why a lot of buildings and structures have been declared as monuments.

 As far as language is concerned, Mandarin and English are most spoken in Hong Kong.
-Traditionally, the official language was Chinese and Cantonese and it would do well for the tourists to learn few words.
+Traditionally, the official language was Chinese and Cantonese and it would do well for the tourists to learn a few words.

 Asia’s ‘world city’ is well connected to the rest of the world.
-It has daily and regular flights to the major cities helping it to promote, develop and maintain the economic growth and the booming tourism.
+It has daily and regular flights to the major cities helping it to promote, develop and maintain economic growth and booming tourism.

 On arrival, all the visitors are required to hold a valid passport that has an expiry date of at least a month from the date of the visit.